MeReda/Exen-mission-manager/README.md

     - add to mission reimbursement state 💯

-        - if reimbursement state is 'paid' the employee can't print reimbursement request
+        - if reimbursement state is 'paid' the employee can't print reimbursement request 💯

-        - if ~~ state is 'unpaid' the employee can print reimbursement request
+        - if reimbursement state is 'unpaid' the employee can print reimbursement request 💯

     - the total reimbursement will be calculated by two ways: